Fab Lab Surge and ABC News

 Northern entrance to the Salang Pass

-Once you’re through the Salang tunnel it is a steep drop down into the valley floor where one can find the best fresh fish in Afghanistan.
+Once you’re through the Salang tunnel, it is a steep drop down into the valley floor where one can find the best fresh fish in Afghanistan.
 Here is my favorite seasonal fish stand seen from the road above:

 Approaching the valley floor on the northern side of the Salang Pass

-Like I said it is a step grade down the north side of the Salang.
+Like I said, it is a step grade down the north side of the Salang

-The guys sitting behind me in the picture above are truck drivers who wandered over just in case I ate like an Afghan which is to automatically share food and drink.
-I have been here long enough to understand that so the three of us tucked into the excellent fish and engaged in conversations with a mix of basic Dari, American slang, and sign language.
+The guys sitting behind me in the picture above are truck drivers who wandered over just in case I ate like an Afghan, which is to share food and drink automatically.
+I have been here long enough to understand that, so the three of us tucked into the excellent fish and engaged in conversations using a mix of basic Dari, American slang, and sign language.

 Checking out the Blue Mosque in Mazar